Sarthak-is-here/Smart-Blind-Cane/README.md

 Rechargeable batteries are used by the project:

 - Two batteries power the main controller (Arduino).
-- A battery powers the portion that sends the text message (GSM module).
-- The GPS is powered directly off the main board.
+-
 ---

 ## What Parts Are Used?